colejarczyk/doc/api/segment.rst

 .. note::

     The *eyJhbGciOiJSUzI1NiIsInR5cCI6...* authorization token is an example value.
-    Your value can be different.
+    Your value may be different.
 Read more about Authorization :doc:`here </api/authorization>`.

 .. note::

     The *f9a64320-0e93-42b9-882c-43cd477156cf* segment ID is an example value.
-    Your value can be different.
-Check in the list of all segments if you are not sure which id should be used.
+    Your value may be different.
+Check the list of all segments if you are not sure which id should be used.

 Example Response
 ^^^^^^^^^^^^^^^^